Aims and objectives

 Assessment is made of writing content, writing skills including spelling, grammar and punctuation, reading and comprehension skills.
 Extended writing opportunities are presented through other curriculum areas and links to topics are explored through writing e.g. writing a diary during Tudor times.

 At Merton Bank, the children have access to a wide range of reading materials which is supported by our links with the St Helens School Library Service who provide us with bespoke packages of fiction and non fiction titles as well as Storysacks for our younger pupils and Artefact Boxes to enhance our topic work (Learning Challenges).

 Our reading books cater for all interests and abilities and expose all our children to challenging texts including fiction, non fiction, poetry, plays, traditional stories and classic fiction.
 “Home readers” encourage the children to continue to practise their reading skills with adults at home.
-In school, pupils learn deeper reading skills such as inference, deduction and comprehension through small group “Guided Reading“ sessions based on reading scheme books for our KS1 pupils and class texts for KS2 pupils which link with topic work or support learning in English lessons to enable pupils to make connections in their learning.
+In school, pupils learn deeper reading skills such as inference, deduction and comprehension through bespoke Vocabulary lessons which follow the same structure through school.
+Class texts in our KS1 and KS2 classes link with topic work or support learning in English lessons to enable pupils to make connections in their learning.